rauhs/klang/README.md

 ```

 There is nothing special about `::INFO`, you can use any arbitrary keyword.
+The `default-config!` sets up some default color rendering and also
+registers the keyboard shortcut `l` to view/hide the logs.

+There is also many ways you can customize the rendering yourself.
+See
+the section below for more details on this.

 Note that if you use this in production facing code then you'll want
 to use this library somewhat differently in order to elide any logging
 for production (see below).

 # Use cases
 The library can be used for different use cases.